aws/aws-sam-cli/README.md

 ### Remote Docker
-Sam Local loads the function code using Docker Volume.
+Sam Local loads function code by mounting filesystem to a Docker Volume.
 As a result, The project directory must be pre-mounted on the remote host where the Docker is running.

 If mounted, you can use the remote docker normally using `--docker-volume-basedir` or environment variable `SAM_DOCKER_VOLUME_BASEDIR`.